osneh/coincidenceanalysis/README.md

 ```
 source run.bat data/sampic_run27/picmic_data/picmic_data_20240721_23_44_19.txt /home/habreu/WORK/coincidenceanalysis/data/
 ```
-it will create, the plots for the picmic crossing strips and an outputfile with the results + time coincidence with the Sampic channels
+it will create, the plots for the picmic crossing strips and an outputfile with the results (time coincidence with the Sampic channels + picmic centroid coordinates)

 ## Integrate with your tools